 Burrow sold the house to Henry Williams in 1905.
 Dr. C. C. Funk purchased the residence several years later and turned it into a hospital.
 Most of those born in Smith Center between 1921 and 1951 were delivered in an upstairs bedroom.
 In 1952, Mr. and Mrs. C. E. Mahin opened the mansion as a nursing home.
 They were joined by the Burleys in 1955.

 In the mid 1970's through the end of the 20th century, Ingleboro served the community as the famous Ingleboro Restaurant.
 It was owned and operated by the Burleys, Dave Haug, David and Pam Harrison and Joe and Darla Conaway during this time period.
 In January of 2000, the restaurant was closed as Ingleboro Mansion continued as a bed and breakfast.
 In August 2000, Bruce and Bobbi Miles, moved here from Denver and owned the B&B until December 2015.
 From 2002 until 2006, Ingleboro Mansion Bed and Breakfast opened its doors to the public as Nancy Mitchell operated "The Tea Parlor".
-Tiffany Bohm has operated "Tiffany's" at Ingleboro since 2012.
+Tiffany Bohm operated "Tiffany's" at Ingleboro from 2012 to 2016.
 The current owner of Ingleboro Mansion B&B is Jean Rowlings.
 She moved here from the east coast and loves the historical value of this great mansion and is a most gracious host.